ElenaMasarsky/MechaCar_Statistical_Analysis/README.md

 ### T-test for Lot3
 ![pic](https://github.com/ElenaMasarsky/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot3.png)
-p-value for Lot3 is equal to 0.04168, which is lower our significance level .
+p-value for Lot3 is equal to 0.04168, which is lower than our significance level .
 We can make conclusion that there is statistical difference between the observed sample mean and the population mean.
 In this case we are going to reject our null hypothesis.

 ## Study Design: MechaCar vs Competition